-Subject to the conditions in Article L. 225-197-1 II 4 of the French Commercial Code, the Chairman and CEO's longterm incentive plans may take the form of bonus performance share plans or the granting of stock options, depending on the tax and social security framework applicable at the time of allocation.
+Subject to the provisions of Articles L. 225-197-1 II 4 and L. 225-185 of the French Commercial Code, the Chairman and CEO's long-term incentive plans may take the form of bonus performance share plans or the granting of stock options, depending on the tax and social security framework applicable at the time of allocation.
 Long-term incentive plans are designed to ensure that the interests of executive corporate officers and shareholders are aligned.
 The vesting of performance shares granted or, where applicable, the exercise of stock options would be subject to stringent performance criteria, combining internal corporate criteria and external criteria which, as far as possible, would be measured with regard to the Company and Group's performance compared to the rest of the market.